Uiedbook/JetPath/README.md

 # Rationale

-JetPath is a Small(7kb) gzipped Server-side framework that is Fast and Easy to use.
+JetPath is a Small Server-side framework that is Fast and Easy to use.

 [benchmark repo](https://github.com/FridayCandour/jetpath-benchmark)